Robin Padilla: Personal life

-His siblings BB, Rommel, and Royette, are actors.
-His half-brother Casimero succeeded in their father's political endeavors, serving as a union leader, a congressman, and a three-term governor of Camarines Norte.

-He is also the uncle of actors Bela Padilla, Daniel Padilla, and Mark Anthony Fernandez.
-Robin is also the great-uncle of Grae Fernandez, via his father.

-Padilla, his mother and four of his sisters converted to Jehovah's Witness in the 1980s.
+During the 1992 presidential election, Padilla campaigned for the candidacy of former defense secretary Fidel V. Ramos.

 On October 26, 1992, Padilla was arrested along MacArthur Highway for sideswiping a 40-year-old balut vendor with his Mitsubishi Pajero van in Angeles City and causing injury.
 Upon his arrest, a police inspection of the van revealed multiple firearms in his possession.
-Padilla later admitted to owning 11 high-powered firearms, claiming to have been seeking their permits before he was arrested.
+Padilla later admitted to owning eleven high-powered firearms, claiming to have been seeking their permits before he was arrested.
+Three of the firearms (an M-16 rifle, a .357 caliber revolver, and a .38 caliber Beretta pistol) had been given to Padilla on September 29, 1992 by police officer Rodialo Gumtang, who later testified that Padilla was issued guns for his role as "an undercover agent on a top-secret mission" for the Philippine National Police (PNP); other police officials have denied Padilla's role as an agent.
+Gumtang was relieved from his position in January 1994 for issuing memorandum receipts (MRs) and memorandum orders (MOs) to Padilla, a private citizen, in apparent violation of a PNP Security Command directive, and was later dismissed from the PNP in August 1995.

-On July 14, 1993, Padilla was at a house in San Lorenzo Village, Makati with his then live-in partner Liezl Sicangco when the latter was injured by gunshot, which he said had occurred while he was sleeping; Sicangco's affidavit to the Makati police stated that she was cleaning a cabinet in their room when she accidentally touched a pistol and shot her own right hand, while Padilla's brother Rommel testified that the house was rented under his name and that Robin was out of the country when firearms were seized from the house by police authorities on July 23, 1993.
+On July 14, 1993, Padilla was at a house in San Lorenzo Village, Makati with his then live-in partner Liezl Sicangco, when the latter was injured by gunshot, which he said had occurred while he was sleeping; Sicangco's affidavit to the Makati police stated that she was cleaning a cabinet in their room when she accidentally touched a pistol and shot her own right hand, while Padilla's brother Rommel testified that the house was rented under his name and that Robin was out of the country when firearms were seized from the house by police authorities on July 23, 1993.

-In April 1994, Padilla was twice convicted by two courts: one by the Angeles City Municipal Trial Court (MTC) for driving with reckless imprudence that caused injury, being sentenced to four months in jail, and the other by the Pampanga Regional Trial Court (RTC) Branch 61 for illegal possession of three firearms under Presidential Decree 1866, being sentenced to a maximum jail term of 21 years.
-In April 1998, he was granted a conditional pardon by President Fidel V. Ramos.
+In April 1994, Padilla was convicted by two courts: one by the Angeles City Municipal Trial Court (MTC) for driving with reckless imprudence that caused injury, being sentenced to four months in jail, and the other by the Pampanga Regional Trial Court (RTC) Branch 61 for illegal possession of three firearms under Presidential Decree 1866, being sentenced to a maximum jail term of 21 years.
+According to his mother Eva Cariño, Padilla slashed his wrists in a suicide attempt after hearing the verdicts.
+By August 25, 1995, Padilla surrendered to police authorities at Camp Ricardo Papa in Taguig after an apparent month-long manhunt, and was imprisoned at the New Bilibid Prison in Muntinlupa.
+Immediately after his arrest, Padilla argued that authorities already knew his location during the alleged manhunt, having been accompanied for a month by PNP Special Action Force escorts prior to his surrender, and revealed his intention to seek the assistance of President Fidel V. Ramos in reducing his prison sentence, stating that "It is the right of every Filipino to seek the help of the President."
+In April 1998, after three years in prison. he was granted a conditional pardon by President Ramos.

-Padilla converted to Islam after meeting some Muslim elders during his detainment.
-He adopted the name Abdul Aziz, and married Sicangco in a Muslim ceremony in early July 1996 while he was still serving his prison sentence.
-Upon being pardoned by President Ramos, he expressed his intention to make a pilgrimage to Mecca soon after his release.
-He has four children with Sicangco, including actresses Queenie (who left showbiz) and Kylie Padilla.